Engrgit/aicode/README.md

 # aicode
-Thi is a getting started codebase for my AI lectures
+This is a getting started codebase for my AI lectures